Launch Vehicle Facts

 A launch vehicle is what most of us think of as a "rocket."
 It provides the velocity needed by a spacecraft to escape Earth's gravity and set it on its course for Mars.

-The InSight mission is designed to launch at a time when Earth and Mars are in positions in their orbits that are advantageous for spacecraft traveling to and landing on Mars.
+The InSight mission was designed to launch at a time when Earth and Mars are in positions in their orbits that are advantageous for spacecraft traveling to and landing on Mars.
 This favorable position of the planets means that it takes less energy to escape Earth’s orbit and enter the orbit of Mars, as compared to other times when Earth and Mars are in different positions in their orbits around the sun.
 This also allows the spacecraft to get to Mars faster than would be possible otherwise.
-This will take about six months for InSight.
+This takes about six months for InSight.

 This is one of the biggest rockets available for interplanetary flight.
 The rocket stands 188 feet (57.3 meters) tall, or about as tall as a 19-story building.
 Fully stacked, with the spacecraft, the Atlas V-401 weights about 730,000 pounds (333,000 kilograms).
 That's about 14 big rigs, fully loaded with cargo!